Mianhassam96/MianConvert/README.md

-# 🎬 MianConvert
+ 🎬 MianConvert

-**MianConvert** is a fast, intuitive, and professional video conversion tool built for simplicity and creativity.
+**MianConvert** is a fast, intuitive, and professional browser-based video toolkit built for simplicity, creativity, and speed.
+Convert, edit, enhance, and style your videos — all in one sleek interface, without any uploads.
-Convert videos to multiple formats, trim clips, add filters and effects, and overlay styled text — all in one sleek interface.

 ---